jimboscatfood/todo-list/README.md

 5. Create the entry point index.js for modules to be imported
 6. Start coding in the src folder, note that todos elements should be added dynamically by js

+DOM logic:
+1. Set up separate modules for handling different part of application logic, for example, a module is set for manipulating todo item info and another should be set up for manipulating DOM

+Module logic:
+1. Draw up the basic architecture of the webpage:
+    One webpage: index.js
+    Three parts of layout: header, sidebar, dashboard Two components to be generated dynamically: New project in sidebar, todo items in dashboard